EDUCATION

 - ₹5,000 monthly stipend provided

-- Many graduates now employed in the healthcare sector, contributing with compassion and competence
+- Many graduates are now employed in the healthcare sector, serving with compassion and competence

 Python Programming for Children Living with HIV

-In partnership with PhogerEdwhere Learning LLP, a free online Python course was offered to 23 young people living with HIV in Kottayam and Thiruvananthapuram districts:
+In partnership with PhogerEdwhere Learning LLP, a free online Python course was offered to 23 young people living with HIV in the districts of Kottayam and Thiruvananthapuram.

 - Enhancing digital literacy

-- Certificates awarded upon completion, boosting self-worth and future opportunities
+- Certificates awarded upon completion, boosting confidence and future opportunities

 Life Skills Training